amuramoto/messenger-node/README.md

 ## Using `Messenger.Client`

-Once you have a working webhook, you need a way to respond to the events and messages your bot receievs.
+Once you have a working webhook, you need a way to respond to the events and messages your bot receives.
 This means you need to be able to send allllll kiiinnndddsss of API requests to the Messenger Platform.
 The `Client` provided by this SDK makes this a much simpler declarative process by handling all the repetitive (and error prone) parts of formatting valid API requests for you, and making sure they get sent to the right place.

 ### Creating a `Client` Instance